rajington/windowsapp/README.md

 - 2.3
   - Added ability to load use [AltJS](http://altjs.org/) etc. languages
+  - Added `App` type, moved `isAppHidden` into it, gave it some fun methods
 - 2.2.2
   - Navigate REPL history with C-n/C-p (or up/down)
   - Added 'pwd' argument to `shell()`